 Louisiana health insurance

 How healthy is living in Louisiana?
-It's tied with Mississippi as the 49th healthiest state to live in according to the 2012 America's Health Rankings® by the United Health Foundation.
+It's moved up two spots since 2011, but the state is still ranked as the 48th healthiest state to live in according to the 2013 America's Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Louisiana.

 Trust for America’s Health is another source for key Louisiana health quality findings.

 In addition, 2010’s federal health reform, the Affordable Care Act (ACA), included the creation of a prevention fund to provide more than $16 billion over the next 10 years to invest in effective, proven prevention efforts, like childhood obesity prevention and tobacco cessation, and the site has a report on how it impacts Louisiana here.

 State snapshot too large?
 Get county-by-county health rankings for Louisiana, from the Robert Wood Johnson Foundation and the Population Health Institute at the University of Wisconsin.